HenriWahl/seafadm/Readme.md

 Arguments for report command:

     user <username>   generate report for user <username>, to be sent by mail for example

+Arguments for check command:

+    links             check validity of links and display them ordered by validity

+Arguments for clean command:

+    links             check validity of links and delete them if invalid

 CONFIG FILE:
 ------------